connor4312/cockatiel/readme.md

 listener.dispose();
 ```

-## `circuitBreaker(policy, { halfOpenAfter, breaker })`
+## `circuitBreaker(policy, { halfOpenAfter, breaker[, initialState] })`

 Circuit breakers stop execution for a period of time after a failure threshold has been reached.
 This is very useful to allow faulting systems to recover without overloading them.
 See the [Polly docs](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker#how-the-polly-circuitbreaker-works) for more detailed information around circuit breakers.

 > It's **important** that you reuse the same circuit breaker across multiple requests, otherwise it won't do anything!

-To create a breaker, you use a [Policy](#Policy) like you normally would, and call `.circuitBreaker()`.
-The first argument is the number of milliseconds after which we should try to close the circuit after failure ('closing the circuit' means restarting requests).
-The second argument is the breaker policy.
+To create a breaker, you use a [Policy](#Policy) like you normally would, and call `circuitBreaker()`.

+- The `halfOpenAfter` option is the number of milliseconds after which we should try to close the circuit after failure ('closing the circuit' means restarting requests).

   You may also pass a backoff strategy instead of a constant number of milliseconds if you wish to increase the interval between consecutive failing half-open checks.

+- The `breaker` is the [breaker policy](#breakers) which controls when the circuit opens.
+- The `initialState` option can be passed if you're hydrating the breaker from state collectiond from previous execution using [breaker.toJSON()](#breakertojson).

 Calls to `execute()` while the circuit is open (not taking requests) will throw a `BrokenCircuitError`.